llafuente/unity-platformer/readme.md

 Most of the components are very reusable-chainable.
-The best example is IA, that it's implemented as a fake Input and depends on what action you add you can achieve many behaviors.
+The best example is IA, that it's implemented as a fake Input and depends on what action you add you can achieve many different behaviors with no extra code.

 <a name="external-libraries"></a>
 ### External libraries